Top Web Design Trends for 2026

 • Predictive input fields — forms that suggest completions and catch errors before submission

-• Dynamic content personalization — layouts that reorder based on a visitor’s behavior and intent, without feeling invasive
+• Dynamic content personalization — layouts that reorder based on visitor behavior, without feeling invasive

 • Intelligent search — semantic search that understands intent, not just keywords